futurice-oss/fabric-deployment-helper/README.md

  - .setup() is the single entrypoint to get the deployable up/updated.
  - Dependencies in needs=[] (other deployables) and packages={} (apt-get, pip, ...)

+2. Configuration templates in config/ directory of deployables
+ - overrides placed into a local config/ directory

+3. Context can be global or instance specific
+ - Global: env.ctx= {'sentry': {'project': 'myproject'},
+            {'postgres': {'user': 'bob'}}}
+ - Instance: sentry(dict(project='myproject'))